chenjie/Uber-ride-sharing-simulation/README.md

 Please click `issue` button above↑ to report any issues related to this project
 OR you can shoot an email to <nichenjie2013@gmail.com>

+## License
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for more details.